5 Hidden Medicare Costs That Blindside First‑Time Enrollees (Agents Explain How to Dodge Them)

 How to Avoid These Hidden Medicare Costs Before They Drain Your Budget

-Medicare is often marketed as comprehensive, but the reality is more complicated — and costly — than most first-time enrollees expect.
+Medicare is often marketed as comprehensive, but the reality is more complicated, and more costly, than most first-time enrollees expect.
 From limited nursing care coverage to out-of-pocket surprises, drug plan gaps, missing dental, and unexpected penalties, there are multiple ways your health expenses can balloon if you’re not fully informed.
+Many of these pain points are problems agents have been pushing to change for years.

 Fortunately, these pitfalls are avoidable, if you know where to look.